 Large Down Payments Needed

-A small residential home costing $100,000 would require a down payment of $20,000 to $30,000, not including closing costs and the money needed to perform any repairs or improvements.
+A small residential home costing $200,000 would require a down payment of $40,000 to $60,000.
+And that’s not including closing costs and the money needed to perform any repairs or improvements.

-Just as there are risks with traditional real estate investing as outlined above, there are also risks with crowdfunded real estate investing.
+Yes, Fundrise is a legitimate company.
+However, just as there are risks with traditional real estate projects as outlined above, there are also risks with an online investment platform.

 Due Diligence Limitations – Banking on the Expertise of Others

-With crowdfunded real estate investing, investors are basically banking on the expertise of others.
+With an online investment platform, investors are basically banking on the expertise of others.

-Unless you have an in-depth knowledge of commercial real estate investing as a whole – and of the commercial real estate markets in the areas you are choosing to invest in, you will be relying on the information you are being given by the crowdfunding company as to the possible profitability of a deal.
+Unless you have an in-depth knowledge of commercial real estate investing as a whole, you will be relying on the information you are being given by the online investment platform as to the possible profitability of a deal.

 Similarly, if you are not familiar with loan risk analysis parameters, you may unknowingly choose an unwise investment to put your money in.

-When investing in real estate deals, whether crowdfunded or otherwise, t’s good to know the answers to real estate investing questions such as:
+When investing in real estate, it’s good to know the answers to the following questions:

 - Are the ROI projections for the deal realistic?
 Is the owner really going to make as much money on the deal as he or she thinks they are?

-There are good and bad sides to the crowdfunding investment platform.
+There are good and bad sides to an online investment platform.
 The bad side is that you are giving up a large amount of control as you are putting your money into the hands of others in hopes for a profit.

 Since the leadership team at Fundrise has had personal experience in commercial real estate investing, it means they have more experience than the typical investor at spotting a good deal versus a bad deal when commercial property managers come to them for a loan.

-This truth can help to counter possible risks for investors who have little or no personal real estate investing experience as they consider whether or not crowdfunded real estate investing may be a smart choice for their personal investment portfolio.
+This truth can help to counter possible risks for investors who have little or no personal real estate investing experience.

-But as with any investment the risk for loss still exists, even on highly analyzed real estate deals.
+But as with any investment, the risk for loss still exists, even on highly analyzed real estate opportunities.

-Crowdfunded real estate investments do have limited liquidity capabilities.
+Online investment platforms do have limited liquidity capabilities too.
 In the case of Fundrise, there is a six-month holding period on all investments.